 map, each key is the name of a Teleport role.
 Each

 value configures the Slack channel (or channels) to notify.
-The value can be a
+Each string must be

 The role_to_recipients